awsdocs/aws-java-developer-guide/doc_source/credentials.rst

-When you initialize a new service client without supplying any arguments, the |sdk-java| will attempt to find AWS credentials using the :emphasis:`default credential provider chain` implemented by the :java-api:`DefaultAWSCredentialsProviderChain <auth/DefaultAWSCredentialsProviderChain>` class.
+When you initialize a new service client without supplying any arguments, the |sdk-java| will attempt to find AWS credentials using the :emphasis:`default credential provider chain` implemented by the :aws-java-class:`DefaultAWSCredentialsProviderChain <auth/DefaultAWSCredentialsProviderChain>` class.
 The default credential provider chain looks for credentials in this order:

 #. **Environment Variables** |ndash| :envvar:`AWS_ACCESS_KEY_ID` and
    :envvar:`AWS_SECRET_ACCESS_KEY`.
-The |sdk-java| uses the :java-api:`EnvironmentVariableCredentialsProvider <auth/EnvironmentVariableCredentialsProvider>`
+The |sdk-java| uses the :aws-java-class:`EnvironmentVariableCredentialsProvider <auth/EnvironmentVariableCredentialsProvider>`
    class to load these credentials.

 #. **Java System Properties** |ndash| :code:`aws.accessKeyId` and :code:`aws.secretKey`.
 The
-   |sdk-java| uses the :java-api:`SystemPropertiesCredentialsProvider
+   |sdk-java| uses the :aws-java-class:`SystemPropertiesCredentialsProvider
    <auth/SystemPropertiesCredentialsProvider>` to load these credentials.

 #. **The default credential profiles file** |ndash| typically located at :file:`~/.aws/credentials`
    (this location may vary per platform), this credentials file is shared by many of the AWS SDKs and by the AWS CLI.
-The |sdk-java| uses the :java-api:`ProfileCredentialsProvider
+The |sdk-java| uses the :aws-java-class:`ProfileCredentialsProvider
    <auth/profile/ProfileCredentialsProvider>` to load these credentials.

    You can create a credentials file by using the :code:`aws configure` command provided by the AWS